felguerez/server-api/README.md

 #### Environment
 Before you get the project running you'll need to configure your environment.
-The app uses [dotenv](https://github.com/joho/godotenv) to autoload values defined in [.env](/.env); however, you can also pass these values as environment variables when running the app if you prefer.
+The app uses [dotenv](https://github.com/joho/godotenv) to autoload values defined in [.env](/.env.example).
+You can also pass these values as environment variables when running the app if you prefer.

 #### Golang